kushagra-tyagi154/test-repo/README.md

 # Test Repo
 Testing GitHub Actions deployment

-## my Update
+## my new Update
-This is a my test update to check the automation.
+This is a my new test update to check the automation.